Neil McGee: Inter-provincial

 McGee played for Ulster in the Inter-Provincial Series.

 International rules

 McGee thrice represented Ireland against Australia in the International Rules Series: in 2011, 2013 and 2014.
 Ireland won the first two and lost the third.
 According to Eoin Liston, who has worked with any of the Irish teams, McGee was "tailor-made" for international rules football.

+Coaching career

+In August 2023, McGee was confirmed as being on the backroom team of Jim McGuinness, as McGuinness began his second spell as manager of the Donegal senior team.